wix/Detox/docs/APIRef.Configuration.md

 	}
 ```

+## detox-cli
 ### Build Configuration

-In your detox config (in package.json) paste your build command into the configuration's `build` field.
+In your detox config (in `package.json`) paste your build command into the configuration's `build` field.
-The build command will be triggered when running
+The build command will be triggered when running `detox build`.<br>
+**This is only a convience method, to help you manage building multiple configurations of your app and couple them to your tests.
+You can also choose not to use it and provide a compiled `app` by yourself.**

 You can choose to build your project in any of these ways...